P. K. Rajasekharan: Writings and ideas

 Moreover, all these aspects were primarily recorded from the reformist perspective of the elite upper class.
 According to Rajasekharan, the Malayalam novel was a medium in which, since its inception, efforts by the society at defining its Malayali identity is discernible.
 He extends this argument further to define the notion of the blind God regarding the question of nexus between hegemony and writing.
-The early Malayalam novels, he argues, revolted against all hegemonies such as the government, patriarchy, merciless fate, aristocracy, and religion – which he equates to the “blind God” (page no. 17).
+The early Malayalam novels, he argues, revolted against all hegemonies such as the government, patriarchy, merciless fate, aristocracy, and religion – which he equates to the “blind God” (p.
+17).
 He explains the idea of the blind God thus: The novelists confronted the blind God of power in the light of the transforming society and the search for new narrative models.
 Aristocracy, the all-powerful patriarch, brutal feudalism and capitalism, the omnipresent narrator, the selffashioned individual, these were the various forms in which the God-symbol made itself present in the novel.
-It is a totem of power in various realms of society. (page no. 18- 19) This notion of the blind God is visible in most novels of the period.
+It is a totem of power in various realms of society. (p.
+18- 19) This notion of the blind God is visible in most novels of the period.
 Such a perception of the nexus of power enables to centrally address and engage with the questions of caste, class and gender in the novels.